mbenedix/runninglog/README.md

 ## Use the app

 You should now be able to go to http://localhost and view the app.
-If this is your first time using the app, you will need to create an account and login before being able to do anything interesting.
+If this is your first time using the app, you will need to create an account and login before you are able to do anything interesting.

 ## Troubleshooting